 Jazz In The Classroom

 Jazz in the Classroom was developed in response to drastic reductions in public funding for music education.
 The goal is to expand children’s musical knowledge and encourage imaginative thinking, creativity, a positive self image and a respect for their own and others’ cultural heritage.
-Through these programs, the Institute has reached millions of students, teachers, and families, many of whom are experiencing jazz for the first time.
+Through these programs, the Institute has reached millions of students, teachers, and families in major cities as well as rural and remote communities, with many of the participants experiencing jazz for the first time.

-The Institute presents a number of programs for inner-city youth as well as programs serving young people in rural and remote communities.
+The Institute presents a number of programs for low-income youth in urban areas as well as programs serving young people in rural and remote communities.
 Through teaching and mentoring, jazz masters play a major role in the continued evolution of the music, the development of new artists, and the expansion of a broad listening audience to support the music.

 Since 1989, the Institute has been presenting Jazz in the Classroom programs for young people throughout the United States and abroad.
 In recent years, the Institute has presented public school master classes and assembly programs featuring some of the greatest names in jazz, including McCoy Tyner, Branford Marsalis, Danilo Perez, Stanley Jordan, John Patitucci, Bobby Watson, George Duke, Kenny Garrett, and Chick Corea.
 These programs have been presented in public schools across America, ranging from the LaGuardia High School for Music & Art and Performing Arts in New York City and Woodrow Wilson High School in Washington, DC to Roosevelt High School in Seattle and the Los Angeles County High School for the Arts.

-The Institute was one of the first arts organizations to use interactive satellite television for music education as a part of its Jazz in the Classroom series.
+The Institute was one of the first arts organizations to use interactive satellite television for music education as a part of Jazz in the Classroom.
 These programs have featured Herbie Hancock, Clark Terry, Joshua Redman, Christian McBride, Terri Lyne Carrington, Wah Wah Watson, and Pat Metheny.